sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 To use external Object Storage service (S3-compatible services, or GCS), first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).
 Then you may come back to add the following values to your override file.

-Prior installing the chart, you should store these sensitive environment variables in [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+Prior to installing the chart, you should store these sensitive environment variables in [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 > The example override assumes the use of AWS S3.
 You may configure the environment variables accordingly for your own use case based on our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).